Listen to Audio

-Robotics – an abbreviation of robot technology – aims to produce a controlled collaboration of electronics, robot and mechanic robot through programming.
+Robotics – an abbreviation of robot technology – aims to produce a controlled collaboration of electronics, robot and mechanic robots through programming.
 The robot should execute what the human being has applied or programmed.
-Therefore, robotics comprises subareas of computer science, electrical engineering and mechanical engineering.
+Therefore, robotics comprises subareas of computer science, electrical engineering, and mechanical engineering.

 Robotic Technology is being used more and more often in hospitals, which is reflected in the growing number of robot-assisted operations.

 Information Technology is going to have to become part of a larger strategy, integrated into an intelligent system.
 AI is not a “nice to have” futuristic product feature.
 It’s a virtuous cycle of productivity that can collect, interpret and utilize data at a scale beyond human ability.